lewagon/dotfiles/00-Setup/01-First-Day/01-Submit-your-code/README.md

 Open the `lib/wagon_start.rb` file.
 That's where you'll need to edit

 * Make the `wagon_start` method return `'That's how it starts'`
-* In the terminal, run `rake` and make see if you're 100% green + have a good style.
+* In the terminal, run `rake` and make sure if you're 100% green + have a good style.
 * Commit your changes, and push them.
 * Come back to Kitt, and refresh the page.
 You should see your solution on the right